777388/FriedRice/README.md

 Usage: python3 FriedRice.py cia.gov [or any other domain for that mattter, but the intelligence centralizes there]

-First be sure to download dependencies, you'll need GOLANG, as well as www.github.com/lc/gau
+First be sure to download dependencies, you'll need GOLANG https://go.dev/dl/, as well as www.github.com/lc/gau

 sudo apt install hellfire dnsutils